ember-learn/guides-source/guides/release/tutorial/02-building-pages.md

 We're on a roll!
 While we're at it, let's add our third page.
 This time, things are a little bit different.
 Everyone at the company calls this the "contact" page.
 However, the old website we are replacing already has a similar page, which is served at the legacy URL `/getting-in-touch`.

-We want to keep the existing URLs for the new website, but `getting-in-touch` is a mouthful to type and say out loud all the time!
+We want to keep the existing URLs for the new website, but we don't want to have to type `getting-in-touch` all over the new codebase!
 Fortunately, we can have the best of the both worlds:

 ```js { data-filename="app/router.js" data-diff="+11" }
 import EmberRouter from '@ember/routing/router';

-Commit: Merge ember-learn/super-rentals-tutorial#86
-Use simpler language for screen reader interoperability

----